jassi-singh/forge/Readme.md

 The service is designed to avoid the typical bottlenecks of a traditional KGS.
 Instead of hitting the database for every key request, it generates keys in batches and serves them from memory.

-1. Range Reservation: When a mini-forge instance needs new keys, it requests a unique range of numbers from the database.
+1. Range Reservation: When a forge instance needs new keys, it requests a unique range of numbers from the database.
 It does this in a transaction using a `SELECT ...
 FOR UPDATE` lock to ensure no two instances can get the same range.
 The size of this range is configurable via the RANGE\_SIZE setting.

 2. Key Generation: The service then generates keys for every number in its reserved range using a Base62 encoding strategy.
 This creates short, URL-friendly strings.